andia89/chromecast-player/README.md

 # Chromecast-player

 Chromecast-player written using Python3.x and PyGTK.
 The player allows you to play local files from your computer and network streams which are parsed using `youtube-dl`.
 The player supports playlists, changing volume, connecting to different chromecasts, and on the fly conversion of local files (using ffmpeg or avconv) with media types not supported by chromecast.

+Included is also a playlist-manager that allows changing the current playlist and adding new files / network streams.

-The app also detects metadata and thumbnails of local files send to the chromecast, and displays these informations on your TV.
+The app also detects metadata and thumbnails of local files send to the chromecast, and displays these informations on your TV when playing music.

 ### NOTE: This is still a very early beta, so there will be bugs!!!
 Feel free to report them here :)

 ##Dependencies
 The script needs Python3.x to run, and relies on `pychromecast` that does the communicating with the chromecast.
 Apart from that I tried to use standard python libraries.
-If you want to play network streams, you need a version of `youtube-dl` somewhere in your `$PATH`
+If you want to play network streams, you need a version of `youtube-dl` somewhere in your `$PATH` For transcoding unsupported filetypes you either need `ffmpeg` or `àvconv` installed.

 ##Usage
 Just download the repo, `cd` into the folder and run: